pivotal/blog/content/post/contributing-go.md

 By convention all the examples are written in `example_test.go` files.

 Check out the link below to see how to write an example, or just look at the examples already there and mess around.
-Y'all are smart folks, I'm sure y'all can figure this out.

-{{< responsive-figure src="/images/contributing-go/smart.gif" class="center" >}}

 __More Info:__